Aceearly1993/lecarde-1/README.md

 #### Read this if you encountered framerate problem in fullscreen mode ####
 It's something about your setting of VSync under Direct X 9 mode.
-If your only graphic card is a Nvidia GTX graphic card, toggle VSync in your Nvidia control panel to "fast" if you encountered frame rate problem in fullscreen mode.
+If your only graphic card is a Nvidia GTX graphic card, toggle VSync in your Nvidia control panel to "fast" or "on" if you encountered frame rate problem in fullscreen mode.